costajob/app-servers/README.md

 dotnet restore && \
 dotnet run
 ```

-#### Throughput
-Kestrel throughput is very good, although .NET Core 2.0 is slower than previous version (1.1).

 #### Memory
 Memory consumption is far the worst of the tested languages, proving .NET outside of MS Windows still needs some tweaking.